EL-BID/idbsocialdata-methodology/README.md

 ```
 bookdown::render_book("index.Rmd", "bookdown::gitbook")
 ```
-- After running this command, the HTML files are updated in the docs folder, and always ensure that the file .nojekyll is in the folder.
+- After running this command, the HTML files are updated in the [IDBsocialdata/docs](https://github.com/EL-BID/idbsocialdata-methodology/tree/399e2df6e4e946ee1a68de2c5451643f881990db/IDBsocialdata/docs) folder, and always ensure that the file ***.nojekyll*** is in the folder.
-- Copy and replace the docs folder into the main folder.
+- Into the main folder, copy and replace the [docs](https://github.com/EL-BID/idbsocialdata-methodology/tree/399e2df6e4e946ee1a68de2c5451643f881990db/docs) folder.

 **6. Publish the site**